iusztinpaul/portfolio-management/README.md

 # Portfolio Management

-This is a reinterpretation of the portfolio management solution described in the following paper:
+This is an implementation of the portfolio management solution described in the following paper:
 [A Deep Reinforcement Learning Framework for the Financial Portfolio Management Problem](https://arxiv.org/abs/1706.10059).
 The purpose of this project was to make the code more flexible for further usage in different applications.